|Form Name & Function

 How are nondeductible contributions taxed when they are withdrawn?

-amount is the portion of the amount withdrawn which
+(taxable).
+The nontaxable amount is the portion of the

-bears the same ratio as your total nondeductible
+amount withdrawn which bears the same ratio as your total

-all your traditional IRAs (including SEP IRAs, but not
+total balance of all your traditional IRAs (including SEP

 When can I make withdrawals from my Roth IRA?